vyos/vyos-documentation/docs/configuration/protocols/bgp.rst

    redistribute <route source>

    This command redistributes routing information from the given route source to the BGP process.
-There are six modes available for route source: bgp, connected, kernel, ospf, rip, static.
+There are six modes available for route source: connected, kernel, ospf, rip, static, table.

 .. cfgcmd:: set protocols bgp <asn> address-family <ipv4-unicast|ipv6-unicast>
    redistribute <route source> metric <number>

    This command specifies metric (MED) for redistributed routes.
 The metric range is 0 to 4294967295.
-There are six modes available for route source: bgp, connected, kernel, ospf, rip, static.
+There are six modes available for route source: connected, kernel, ospf, rip, static, table.

 .. cfgcmd:: set protocols bgp <asn> address-family <ipv4-unicast|ipv6-unicast>
    redistribute <route source> route-map <name>

    This command allows to use route map to filter redistributed routes.
-   There are six modes available for route source: bgp, connected, kernel, ospf, rip, static.
+   There are six modes available for route source: connected, kernel, ospf, rip, static, table.

 General Configuration